 Utah County parents booked for child abuse after boy locked in basement, fed diet ‘largely of carrots’

-EAGLE MOUNTAIN, Utah — A married couple has been arrested in Eagle Mountain on felony child abuse charges after they allegedly forced a young boy to stay in a small room with no lights or access to a bathroom and fed him diet that “consisted largely of carrots.”
+EAGLE MOUNTAIN, Utah -- A married couple has been arrested in Eagle Mountain on felony child abuse charges after they allegedly forced a young boy to stay in a small room with no lights or access to a bathroom and fed him a diet that "consisted largely of carrots."

 According to a press release from the Utah County Sheriff's Office, police arrested 27-year-old Clarissa Anne Tobiasson and her husband, 31-year-old Brett Parker Tobiasson, Thursday on charges of child abuse.